LiteDsgn/KEPH/README.md

    npm run dev
    ```
    Open [http://localhost:3000](http://localhost:3000) in your browser.

+   Note: The development server may run on a different port (e.g., 9003) if 3000 is occupied.

 5. **First Time Setup**:
+   - Visit the landing page to learn about KEPH's features
+   - Click "Get Started" or "Sign In" to access the dashboard
-   - Create an account or sign in
+   - Create an account or sign in with Google OAuth
    - Start creating tasks and enjoy the AI-powered productivity!

 ### Development